-Ho Chi Minh City Post Office (Saigon Central Post Office), constructed in the late 19th century follows Gothic, Renaissance and French architectural styles.
+Ho Chi Minh City Post Office (Saigon Central Post Office), constructed in the late 19th century follows Gothic, Renaissance, and French architectural styles.

 You can enjoy the peaceful atmosphere in the countryside of Mekong Delta along green canals.
-During the way, you can also observe everyday activities of local people.
+During the way, you can also observe the everyday activities of local people.

 You need to have a short walk on the village path to the village.
 You now can observe the local here performing their traditional mat making craft.
-These charmingly-coloured mats are used for sleeping on.
+These charmingly-colored mats are used for sleeping on.

-Go to War Remnants Museum
+Go to the War Remnants Museum

-It exhibits artefacts relating to the Vietnam Wars and the first Indochina War involving the French colonialists.
+It exhibits artifacts relating to the Vietnam Wars and the first Indochina War involving the French colonialists.
 I am pretty sure it is a golden chance for you to gain insight into Vietnam history.

 I hope you can find my recommended Vietnam Itinerary 4 days useful.
 Please comment on my blog if you have any great ideas to share.
 You can also contact AZ Local Trip for further local tips.